 Homemaker’s credits can be awarded for part of a year at the start of the homemaking period, from the date you become a homemaker up to the end of the tax year.
 Likewise, homemaker’s credits can also be awarded for part of a year when the homemaking period ends, from the start of the tax year up to the date you stop homemaking.

 You should register before the end of the contribution year after the year in which you first become a homemaker.
-For example, if you become a homemaker between in 2013, you should register before 31 December 2014.
+An application may be backdated if there is a delay in submitting the claim.
 To register fill out the Homemaker's form (HM1) (pdf).

 You do not need to register if you:

 You do not need to register because your claim for Child Benefit, Carer's Allowance, Carer's Benefit or the Respite Care Grant is treated as an application to be registered as a homemaker.

 Department of Social Protection